Joel Chippindale's recommended links

 Toby Moore shares his take on what might be leading engineers in your team to resist using AI. - Stop Looking for Your “Authentic Self”—It Doesn't Exist

 "Instead of trying to uncover a mythical "true self," focus on intentionally crafting who you want to become.
-This aligns with what philosophers call an existentialist perspective—authenticity comes from taking responsibility for creating yourself, not discovering yourself" - Be in a band.
-Not an orchestra.
+This aligns with what philosophers call an existentialist perspective—authenticity comes from taking responsibility for creating yourself, not discovering yourself"

 Subscribe to an RSS feed for these links.